 If you want to visit a presentation during the Bachelor's Open Day on Saturday 22 February, you must register in advance.
 Don't wait too long: presentations from popular bachelor's programmes will be fully booked pretty quick.
 What if the presentations of your favorite programmes are fully booked?
 Then you can still attend the Bachelor's Open Day and visit the Information Market, where you can go to students, teachers and study advisers of all programs with all your questions.I sign up!

 Visit presentations of our English-taught bachelor’s programmes, and take the opportunity to ask students and teachers all of your questions at the information market.
 Collect all the information you need to find the bachelor’s programme which best fits your interests and future plans!
 There is also a special session for international students.

-Specially for the Open Day visitors, Leiden restaurants have put together a tasty and reasonably priced lunch for a maximum of €10.
+Specially for Bachelor's Open Day visitors, Leiden’s restaurants are offering a tasty but affordable lunch for no more than €10.